-Recording of Oil and Gas Leasing in North Carolina Webinar (8/31/2015)- In recent years, some North Carolina landowners have been presented with the opportunity to sign oil and gas leases, which would give oil and gas companies the right to conduct hydraulic fracturing (fracking) in North Carolina.
-At the same time, North Carolina lawmakers have debated the merits of an active oil and gas industries in NC, leading to new laws and regulations governing the industries.
+Recording of Oil and Gas Leasing in North Carolina Webinar (8/31/2015) - In recent years, some NC landowners have been presented with the opportunity to sign oil and gas leases, which give companies the right to conduct hydraulic fracturing (fracking).
+At the same time, lawmakers have debated the merits of active oil and gas industries in NC, leading to new laws and regulations governing the industries.

 Landowner Workshop Dec.
-14 in Sanford (12/2/2013)- On Dec.
+14 in Sanford, NC (12/2/2013) - On Dec.
 14, RAFI is co-sponsoring a workshop in Sanford, NC, for landowners who have leased their land, those considering a lease and anyone concerned about landowner rights and the impacts of natural gas and hydrofracking.

 Recent Media Coverage: